bhartisaumya/Communitify_Backend/README.md

 If you welcome contributions from the community, explain how others can contribute to your project.
 Include guidelines for code formatting, submitting pull requests, and any other relevant information.

-## License

-Specify the license under which your project is distributed.
-For example:

-This project is licensed under the [MIT License](LICENSE).

 ## Contact